aaronprisk/lagertha/README.md

 $ cd lagertha/bin
 $ sudo ./install.sh
 ```
 Lagertha Server is now ready to go!
-Browse to your Lagertha server's IP in yuor favorite browser and log in using *lagertha/lagertha* as your username and password.
+Browse to your Lagertha server's IP in your favorite browser and log in using *lagertha/lagertha* as your username and password.

 ## Next Step